Home » Dessert Recipes » Peanut Butter Rice Krispies Treats

 Add Rice Krispies cereal to sauce pan and stir until evenly coated with mixture.
 This is sticky stuff so do your best to get it all combined.

 Add Rice Krispies cereal to sauce pan and stir until evenly coated with mixture.
 This is sticky stuff so do your best to get it all combined.
 Pour mixture into casserole dish (it will look very loose).
-Spray your hand with some nonstick cooking spray and pat down the mixture until firmly compacted.
+Spray your hand with some nonstick cooking spray and pat down the mixture gently so it is evenly spread out.
+Allow 30-45 minutes for treats to set up.
+Then slice into bars.

 Peanut Butter Rice Krispies Treats